Overview of Hawaii Mortgages

 |County||Conforming Limit||FHA Limit|

-Also worth noting about the Hawaii mortgage market is that it has its own quirks.
+The Hawaii mortgage market has quirks.
 The view, the proximity to lava flows and the house’s contents (non-real property, in lender-speak) can all affect the price and desirability of a home.
-If you want to rent out your Hawaii home when you’re not using it you’ll want to make sure that the association rules attached to the home allow this.
+If you want to rent out your Hawaii home when you’re not using it you’ll want to make sure that the association rules attached to the home allows you do to do so.

 In short, even if you live on the mainland and your Hawaii home won’t be your primary residence, it may be a good idea to use a Hawaii-based lender.
 Using local lending and underwriting will minimize the chances that something Hawaii-specific in your mortgage documents would slip through the cracks.
 If you use a local team when you’re buying your home the closing process will probably be faster, too.